newrelic/node-newrelic/lib/instrumentation/superagent/README.md

 We define “Personal Data” as any information relating to an identified or identifiable individual, including, for example, your name, phone number, post code or zip code, Device ID, IP address and email address.

-Please review [New Relic’s General Data Privacy Notice](https://newrelic.com/termsandconditions/privacy) for more information.
+For more information, review [New Relic’s General Data Privacy Notice](https://newrelic.com/termsandconditions/privacy).

-## Contributing
+## Contribute

 We encourage your contributions to improve the superagent instrumentation module!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.

 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company,  please drop us an email at opensource@newrelic.com.

 **A note about vulnerabilities**